harphub/Rgrib2/README.md

 ##C CODE

-This package requires the library *grib_api* (versions <=2012 are GPL, more recent versions use the Apache license) developped by ECMWF and available from https://software.ecmwf.int/wiki/display/GRIB/Home
+his package requires the library *eccodes* (versions <=2012 are GPL, more recent versions use the Apache license) developped by ECMWF and available from https://software.ecmwf.int/wiki/display/GRIB/Home

 This package also usually requires the PROJ.4 library for projections.